 With a network of logistics and compost partners, the BioPak Compost Service is available in nine cities across Australia and New Zealand – Auckland, Sydney, Melbourne, Adelaide, Perth, Brisbane, Hobart, Newcastle and Wollongong, with more to come.

 Our vision is a world without waste.
-We believe it is no longer acceptable to produce items with a linear lifecycle from cradle to grave, rather we should be inspired by nature, eliminate waste, transition to a circular lifecycle model – where waste is no longer waste but rather a
+We believe it is no longer acceptable to produce items with a linear lifecycle from cradle to grave, rather we should be inspired by nature, eliminate waste, transition to a circular lifecycle model – where waste is no longer waste but rather a valuable resource.

 But what about biodegradable?